paolov1928/gymTillYouWin/readme.md

-This app will be awesome
+This app will be awesome!